Crime Prevention Tips

 If you are confronted by a someone attempting to commit a crime against you but you can't escape safely

 Do not try to be a hero.
-Take no action that would jeopardize your own safety.
+Do not take action that would jeopardize your own safety.

 Follow the criminal's instructions, but do not volunteer more than what is asked of you.